Write platform-specific features

 Every porting project is a little different, but the following aspects of every application are likely to require some conversion work:

-- UI and graphics
+- Graphics and windowing

 - Event handling